Brecon and Merthyr Tydfil Junction Railway: Barry Railway

 The Barry Railway was founded to provide an alternative port for the export of the coal and mineral resources of South Wales, following decades of dissatisfaction with the facilities at Cardiff and Newport, and with the railway connections to those places.

 The first section of line opened in 1888 and in the following year coal was hauled from the Rhondda Valley, and the Company moved on to providing a connection from the Rhymney Railway at Penrhos, west of Caerphilly.

-In 1898 it obtained powers to make another connection, this time with the B&MR between Bedwas and Maesycwmmer.
+In 1898 it obtained powers to make another connection, this time with the B&MTJR between Bedwas and Maesycwmmer.
 This was a significant civil engineering undertaking, crossing the Rhymney Valley on a large structure known as Llanbradach viaduct.

 The new line opened on 2 January 1905.
-The Barry Railway had running powers for mineral traffic in the upper part of the B&MR network in the Rhymney Valley; other traffic was hauled by the local company and exchanged at Duffryn Isaf.
+The Barry Railway had running powers for mineral traffic in the upper part of the B&MTJR network in the Rhymney Valley; other traffic was hauled by the local company and exchanged at Duffryn Isaf.

 Grouping

-Most of the railways of Great Britain were formed into one or other of four new larger companies, in a process referred to as the "grouping", following the Railways Act 1921.
+Most of the railways of Great Britain became part of one or other of four new larger companies, in an event referred to as the "grouping", following the Railways Act 1921.
 The Brecon and Merthyr Railway was a subsidiary of the new Great Western Railway; the change took effect on 1 July 1922.

 There had, of necessity, been capital reconstructions in 1882 and 1902.
-In the twentieth century interest was paid on preference shares, and in 1918 – 1921 this was as high as 4%, but on preference shares only.
+In the 20th century dividends were paid on the preference shares, and in 1918–1921 this was as high as 4%, but on preference shares only.

-At 31 December 1921, the B&MR had issued capital of £2.07 million; net income in 1921 of £66,577; dividend in 1921 on ordinary shares: nil; locomotives taken over by the GWR: 47; number of passenger carriages 90; number of freight wagons 640; employees 842.
-Single track mileage was 82miles-44chains en route mileage of 59miles-66 chains.
+At 31 December 1921, the B&MTJR had issued capital of £2.07 million; net income in 1921 was £66,577; dividend in 1921 on ordinary shares: nil; locomotives taken over by the GWR: 47; number of passenger carriages 90; number of freight wagons 640; employees 842.
+Single track mileage was 82 miles and 44 chains (133 km) en route mileage of 59 miles and 66 chains (96 km).

 From 1923

-Many of the ironworks of the Merthyr and Dowlais areas were declining steeply or indeed closing in this period, and the B&MR network's dependency on those industries made it extremely vulnerable.
-A traffic pooling arrangement for mineral traffic between the GWR and the London Midland and Scottish Railway was agreed in 1933, and this resulted in a switch for much traffic to more efficient routes, avoiding the long and difficult climb through the Brecon Beacons and Talyllyn, and this reduced the volume of traffic.
+Many of the ironworks of the Merthyr and Dowlais areas were declining steeply or indeed closing in this period, and the B&MTJR network's dependency on those industries made it extremely vulnerable.
+A traffic pooling arrangement for mineral traffic between the GWR and the London Midland and Scottish Railway was agreed in 1933.
+This resulted in a switch for much traffic to more efficient routes, avoiding the long and difficult climb through the Brecon Beacons and Talyllyn, and this reduced the volume of traffic.

-The hillside above New Tredegar had shown itself to be unstable resulting in temporary closure of the line in 1916, and more serious slips took place in September 1928, April 1929 and April 1930.
+The hillside above New Tredegar had shown itself to be unstable, resulting in temporary closure of the line in 1916, and there were more serious slips in September 1928, April 1929 and April 1930.
 This resulted in the closure of the upper portion of the branch from 14 April 1930; the only working colliery on the affected section could equally well be served by the former Rhymney Railway branch.